©1978

 irritating, or to live with ourselves without losing hope over

-our own deficiencies.
 The unbalanced define God as

 enthusiasm.
 In this way, man having gone mad in the cell of self,